Sherlock Holmes pastiches: Comics

 In the Italian comic book Martin Mystère and spin-off series Storie di Altrove/Stories from Elsewhere Holmes is a historical character.
 In the late 1880s, he worked on the case of Jack the Ripper and met Professor Richard Van Helsing, a vampire who destroyed Count Dracula.
 Along with Professor Challenger, Holmes visited a secret valley of dinosaurs in South America in 1896, which became the basis for Doyle's novel The Lost World.
 The same year he worked with the American Secret Service "Elsewhere" to stop paranormal threats from another dimension.
 In 1910, he discovered a life extension serum.
 At the beginning of World War I, he had a final confrontation with Professor Moriarty.
 After the war, he moved to Ukraine, giving Arthur Conan Doyle the task to convince everyone that he was just an imaginary character.
 With the help of his serum, Holmes prolonged his life for several decades.
 In the 1990s, he indirectly helped Martin Mystère to capture a villain who found a formula of his serum.

 Leah Moore and John Reppion's The Trial of Sherlock Holmes (2009) and Scott Beatty's Sherlock Holmes: Year One (2011) published by Dynamite Entertainment.

 Ian Edginton wrote the 2010 Wildstorm comic book limited series Victorian Undead which pitted Holmes against zombies.

 New Paradigm Studios in August 2012 debuted "Watson and Holmes" digital comic on iVerse ComicsPlus digital app.
 "Watson and Holmes" is a modern re-interpretation of Sherlock Holmes and Dr. John Watson as African-Americans in present day Harlem, NY.
 "Watson and Holmes" is in limited print black and white comics of the first three issues.
 Issue #1 will be in wide release July 2013.

 The Korean manhwa series, Lizzie Newton: Victorian Mysteries, is set in the Sherlock Holmes universe, but in an earlier period in history.
 Set in the year 1864, it features younger versions of characters in the series.
 These include Inspector Lestrade as a junior police officer and Professor Moriarty as a student.

+Moriarty the Patriot is a Japanese manga series by Ryōsuke Takeuchi and Hikaru Miyoshi, focused on Holmes' nemesis, William James Moriarty, but Sherlock is also a major character.
+This Moriarty is a crime consultant who, alongside his brothers, hopes to end the English class system and reform society.
+Sherlock becomes first his rival and then his friend.